Sylius/Sylius/docs/bundles/SyliusGridBundle/index.rst

 SyliusGridBundle
 ================

 Displaying a grid with sorting and filtering options is a common task for many web applications.
-This bundle integrates the Sylius Grid component with Symfony2 framework and allows you to display grids really easily.
+This bundle integrates the Sylius Grid component with the Symfony framework and allows you to display grids really easily.

 Some of the features worth mentioning: